DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 If your course starts after 1 January 2024, you will not be able to bring your partner and children with you on a Student visa.

-You may be able to bring your partner and children with you on a Skilled worker visa.
+You may be able to bring your partner and children with you on a Skilled Worker visa.

 ### How a bursary or scholarship can help with your Student visa application